SKA-ScienceDataProcessor/crocodile/KERNEL_WORK.md

    either by exploiting locality properties within the data (e.g. baseline, time and frequency) using the natural baseline structure of the data or using a checkerboard pattern of buckets.
-4. Sparseness.
-The results from the gridding operation at a particular time are nonzero only on a sparse subset of the u,v grid.
+4. **Sparseness:**  The results from the gridding operation at a particular time are nonzero only on a sparse subset of the u,v grid.
 Appropriate data representation might lead to a smaller memory footprint.
-5. GCF locality.
-Many different GCF’s will be used as the w-value, frequency channels, time and baseline vary.
+5. **GCF locality:** Many different grid convolution functions will be used as the w-value, frequency channels, time and baseline vary.
 However, the usage scope of a kernel in the uv-grid is generally fairly local, which suggests that convolving them on-the-fly might be good idea.
 A model that relates the observed required memory capacity, cache misses associated with changing GCF, and recomputation costs to the values found in the parametric model is valuable.
-6. Conjugated Visibilities.
-Every visibility has an associated conjugated visibility with negative u,v,w coordinates.
+6. **Hermitian Properties:** Every visibility has an associated conjugated visibility with negative u,v,w coordinates.
 For this reason visibility data only contains one of them, and the hermitian property is restored before or in the FFT step.
 This means that the